 If special-status bat species are found on the project site a determination should be if there are young bats present.
 If young are found roosting in any tree or building, impacts to the tree or building should be avoided until the young have reached independence.
 A non-disturbance buffer fenced with orange construction fencing should also be established around the maternity site.
 The size of the buffer zone should be determined by a qualified bat biologist at the time of the surveys.
-If adults are found roosting in a tree or building on the project site but no maternal sites are found, then the adult bats can be flushed or a one-way eviction door can be placed over the tree cavity (or building access opening) prior to the time the tree or building in question would be required.
+If adults are found roosting in a tree or building on the project site but no maternal sites are found, then the adult bats can be flushed or a one-way eviction door can be placed over the tree cavity (or building access opening) prior to the time the tree or building in question would be removed or disturbed.
+No other mitigation compensation would be required.

-Mitigation Measure BIO-4: Based on the Corps confirmed map, jurisdictional 0.20 acre of seasonal wetland and 0.01 acre of ephemeral drainage will be impacted by the project.
-The applicant is applying for a Corps permit, requesting authorization to use Nationwide Permit (NWP) 20 (Oil Spill Cleanup) and 47 for impacts to 0.21 acre of waters of the U.S./State.
-NWP 47 authorizes activities required for the inspection, repair, rehabilitation, or replacement of any currently serviceable structure or fill for pipelines that have been identified by the Pipeline and Hazardous Materials Safety Administration's Pipeline Safety Program (PHP) within the U.S. Department of Transportation as time sensitive and additional maintenance activities done in conjunction with the time sensitive inspection and repair activities.
-A 401 water quality certification will be required from the Water Board to fill the waters of the State on the project site.
+Mitigation Measure BIO-4: Based on the Corps' confirmed map, 0.20 acre of jurisdictional seasonal wetlands and 0.01 acre of jurisdictional ephemeral drainage will be impacted by the project.
+The applicant is applying for a Corps permit, requesting authorization to use Nationwide Permits (NWP) 20 (Oil Spill Cleanup) and 47 for impacts to 0.21 acre of waters of the U.S./State.
+NWP 47 authorizes activities required for the inspection, repair, rehabilitation, or replacement of any currently serviceable structure or fill for pipelines that have been identified by the Pipeline and Hazardous Materials Safety Administration's Pipeline Safety Program (PHP) within the U.S. Department of Transportation as time sensitive and additional maintenance activities.
+The Water Board issued 401 water quality certification on May 23, 2016, which authorized the fill of the waters of the State for the project.

 There are no wetland conservation banks approved for use by the San Francisco Regulatory District of the Corps and/or the Water Board available for use by the applicant to compensate for impacts to waters of the U.S./State from the initial remediation emergency response.
-Thus, to mitigate impacts to waters of the U.S. and State the applicant is proposing to re-create seasonal wetlands and other water swales at the project site in the same immediate area where these features were impacted.
+Thus, to mitigate impacts to waters of the U.S./State, the applicant is proposing to re-create seasonal wetlands and other water swales at the project site in the same immediate area where these features were impacted.
 To mitigate for permanent impacts to 404 square feet (202 linear feet) of ephemeral drainage ("other waters") that occurred during the initial emergency response in 2011-2012, in 2012 the applicant created two new drainage swale features on the CNWS.
-In addition, a third drainage swale is proposed to be created on the private property at 330 Holly Drive (Sheet 3).
+In addition, a third drainage swale is proposed to be created on the 330 Holly Drive property (Sheet 3).
 The created drainage swale on this property will deliver storm event flows to the re-created seasonal wetlands on the CNWS.
 The new swales (other waters) total 785 linear feet providing a 3.9:1 mitigation ratio for linear impacts to waters of the U.S./State.
 In addition, proposed re-created seasonal wetlands on the project site total 10,650 square feet providing a 1.25:1 mitigation ratio for seasonal wetland impacts that occurred during the emergency response.